 The yatris comprised of 1408 males, 362 females, 127 sadhus and 27 sadhvis.
 56 vehicles, including LMVs and SRTC buses, carried the devotees to Kashmir Valley.

-- Batch of 678 pilgrims leaves for Amarnath from Jammu
+- Fresh batch of pilgrims leave for Amarnath yatra

 The pilgrimage from Jammu base camp has been going on smoothly since July 1 and batches are leaving for the valley everyday regularly.